EutechCybernetic/lucy-pro-documentation/ui.md

 ### Javascript
 Execute arbitrary client-side javascript.
 You can add multiple [parameters](axnparamconfig) to be passed to the javascript.
-These parameters can be accessed in a javascript object called code/args.
+These parameters can be accessed in a javascript object called `args`.
 To abort execution of the action list and any items after the current one, throw an exception from javascript.